diantyapitaloka/Variable-PHP/README.md

 - Learning PHP is incomplete without discussing PHP variables.
 - Variable Scope (Local vs. Global): Variables created inside a function are "local" and vanish once the function ends.
 To use a variable from the outside world inside a function, you must use the global keyword or the GLOBALS array.
 - Constants vs. Variables: Unlike standard variables, constants are defined without a dollar sign and cannot be changed once set.
 They are globally accessible across your entire script, making them ideal for configuration settings like database credentials.
+- Scope Boundaries: Variables defined inside a function are local and cannot be accessed from the outside script.
+You must use the global keyword if you need to pull an external variable into that function’s logic.
 - The Null Coalesce: The operator allows you to assign a default "fallback" value if a variable is undefined or null.
 This prevents errors when dealing with user input or database results that might be empty.
 - Array Destructuring: You can quickly "unpack" multiple values from an array into individual variables using the square bracket syntax.
 This makes your code much cleaner when you need to assign several related pieces of data at once.
 - Always try to initialize your variables.
 Even though PHP lets you create them on the fly, it’s best practice to define them early to prevent "Undefined variable" notices.